expwnent/DFHeritage/Readme.txt

 Requires DFHack.
 Was written for DFHack 0.34.11 r1.
 Install that or a later version first.

 The script itself is probably horribly illegible, but it should work.
-Just put it in hack\scripts\heritage.lua and run it with "lua hack/scripts/heritage.lua".
+Just put it in hack\scripts\heritage.lua and run it with "heritage" from the DFHack console.

 Load a save in dwarf mode first.
 Legends mode won't crash, but it also won't actually change anything because DF doesn't change save files in legends mode.
 It will run in adventure mode, but I think it doesn't actually do anything.
 I wouldn't try it.